 Ayurveda provides us with a simple adage, “If you wouldn’t eat it, don’t put it on your skin.”
 This is important to remember when choosing skin care products and deciding how to care for our skin.

-The beauty and personal care market is worth more than $90 billion dollars annually,1 yet it is one of the least regulated industries in the United States.
+The beauty and personal care market is worth more than $80 million annually,1 yet it is one of the least regulated industries in the United States.
 Often, off-the-shelf products contain a bewildering array of chemicals, many of which are known or suspected carcinogens, neurotoxins, endocrine disruptors, or harmful to our health in other ways.
-2 Even though we usually assume that products like shampoos, face creams, and toothpastes are tested and determined to be safe, it unfortunately is buyer beware.
-Thankfully, there are many companies that make wonderful, healing products, or you can easily create your own.
+2 Even though we usually assume that products like shampoos, face creams, and toothpastes are tested and determined to be safe, it unfortunately is not always the case.

 What Is Your Skin Telling You?

 Beautiful skin is the result of your whole body being healthy from living in harmony with nature, practicing nourishing habits, and eating wholesome foods.
 We can determine a great deal about our health just by looking at the skin on our face.

 For example, we can notice if it is dry or oily, smooth or rough, cool or warm, pale or ruddy, or if there are any lines and where they are located.
 Every line, freckle, groove, and mole has a meaning.
 3